 Branding for an overly broad audience may kill opportunities to resonate with those whom your product appeals to the most.
 Instead of trying to make your brand accessible to people who aren’t likely to buy it, research who and where your customers are, then construct your image around their demographics.

-What you sell to your customers may last them a few weeks, while what you teach them may last a lifetime.
-Producing helpful content such as informative blogs, webinars, how-to videos and podcasts to educate your customers can yield long-term brand awareness while positioning your business as the industry expert.
+It’s often said that what you sell to your customers may last them a few weeks, while what you teach them lasts a lifetime.
+Producing helpful content such as informative blogs, webinars, how-to videos and podcasts to educate your customers can yield long-term brand awareness, while also positioning your business as the industry expert.
 Giving away a little knowledge for free could come back to you tenfold.

 Consider how Evolution Capital Partners uses a blog to share tips for growing a small business.
 Although the firm offers professional advice for free, readers may recognize its capabilities and be more likely to return to Evolution when they are ready for an investment of growth capital.
-Moreover, providing valuable content reinforces Evolution’s brand narrative; it demonstrates that the team is passionate about helping entrepreneurs reach their maximum potential.
+Moreover, providing valuable content reinforces Evolution’s brand narrative by demonstrating the team is passionate about helping entrepreneurs reach their maximum potential.

 Rebranding Delivers Competitive Edge for Innovative Software Company